-- Save an estimated \$46,500 (tuition and fees, room and board, books, transportation, and personal expenses) over the cost of a 4 year degree. - Priority course registration, ensuring you'll get the courses you need. - 3.
-Ability to design your own course of study, with strict guidelines from the dean. - No additional charges for required summer courses and accelerated course loads.

-- If living on campus during the required summer school session, room and board charges are the responsibility of the student. - Accelerated entry into graduate school or the job market.
+- Save an estimated \$48,290 (tuition and fees, room and board, books, transportation, and personal expenses) over the cost of a 4 year degree. - Priority course registration, ensuring you'll get the courses you need. - Ability to design your own course of study, with strict guidelines from the dean. - 4.
+No additional charges for required summer courses and accelerated course loads.
+There is a limit of 24 credit hours during the three years and students can only enroll in the first three summers and the first six semesters to qualify. - If living on campus during the required summer school session, room and board charges are the responsibility of the student. - Accelerated entry into graduate school or the job market.